faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 Consider the example of getting the MAC address\index{MAC address} of our iPhone.
 The Media Access Control (MAC) address is a unique code allocated to network cards to allow machines to talk to each other without duplication at the Data Link\index{network!Data Link Layer} layer of the communication stack.

-Prior to iOS 7\index{iOS!iOS 7}, the MAC address was not considered a sensitive API\index{API!sensitive}.
-So requesting the MAC address using the `sysctl` API gave the real address.
+Prior to iOS\index{trademark!iOS} 7\index{iOS!iOS 7}, the MAC address was not considered a sensitive API\index{API!sensitive}.
+So requesting the MAC address using the `sysctl`\index{command!sysctl} API gave the real address.
 To see this in action, see the `icdab_sample` app @icdabgithub.

 Unfortunately, the API was abused as a way of tracking the user - a privacy violation\index{violation!privacy}.
 Therefore, Apple introduced a policy from iOS 7 where they would return a fixed MAC address always.

-Apple could have chosen to crash our app when any call to `sysctl`\index{command!sysctl} was made.
+Apple could have chosen to crash our app when any call to `sysctl` was made.
 However, `sysctl` is a general-purpose low-level call which can be used for other valid purposes.
 Therefore the policy set by iOS was to return a fixed MAC address `02:00:00:00:00:00`\index{02:00:00:00:00:00} whenever that was requested.

 ### Camera Example

 Now lets consider the case of taking a photo using the camera.

-Introduced in iOS 10, when we want to access the Camera, a privacy sensitive feature, we need to define human readable text that is presented inside the system permission dialogue before access to the Camera is granted.
+Introduced in iOS 10\index{iOS!iOS 10}, when we want to access the Camera, a privacy sensitive feature, we need to define human readable text that is presented inside the system permission dialogue before access to the Camera is granted.

 If we don't define the text in our `Info.plist`\index{Info.plist} for `NSCameraUsageDescription`\index{API!camera} we still see the following code evaluating true and then attempting to present the image picker.